Semana Santa in Spain celebrating Easter and holy week in Spain

 The floats are festooned with flowers and candles and are the focal point of the procession.
 Many brotherhoods have owned and preserved their pasos for hundreds of years.
 These floats are decorated with hundreds of candles and masses of beautiful lilies.
 The air is perfumed with incense from the censers and the flowers decorating the ‘tronos’.

-Procession of the Virgin of the Solitude
+Procession of the Virgin Mary of the Solitude

 During Semana Santa, elaborate and sombre processions take place throughout the week culminating in the silent Procession of the Virgin of the Solitude.